lmadem/1X1-Router-/README.md

 <details>
   <summary> Defining the black box design of Router 1X1 </summary>

   ### Router 1X1 is a switch, which can transfer a series of data in form of a packet from source port to the destination port.

-This DUT is not synthesizable, it is only designed for verification practices.
-The design has control status registers.
+  <li> Note :: This DUT is not synthesizable, it is only designed for verification practices.
+The design has control status registers. </li>

   <li> Input Ports : clk, reset, dut_inp, inp_valid </li>